-Tinea barbae is an inflammation of the skin around the hair follicles of the beard and mustache area.
-It results in circular areas of scaling, redness, and irritation of the skin around the hairs.
+Tinea barbae is an infection of the skin around the beard and mustache areas of the face.

 |Copyright © Nucleus Medical Media, Inc.|

 Tinea barbae is caused by specific type of fungi.
 It is passed to humans from farm animals that are infected with the fungi.

 It is more common in adult men.
 It is also more common in men who work with farm animals.

 - Red, swollen sores around hair follicles in the beard and moustache

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 It will focus on your face.

 A culture or biopsy may be done to look for signs of infection.

 - People who work with farm animals should cover the bearded area of their face.